The Inflation Technique Completely Solves the Causal Compatibility Problem: Unpacking Causal Structures

 and leads to the famous instrumental inequalities~\cite{Pearl95Instrumental}, such as

 This example substantially generalizes.
-Unpacking alone also completely solves the causal compatibility problem for any single-district causal structure containing one (or fewer) latent variables.
+Unpacking alone also completely solves the causal compatibility problem for any single-district causal structure (see \cite{Evans2018NMP} for a definition) containing one (or fewer) latent variables.
 This includes all Bell scenarios and the entire hierarchy of their relaxations as described in Ref.~\cite{Chaves2017Hieararchy}.